bertptrs/json-speedtest/README.md

 An exception to this is the implementation for `epee`, since it has to be implemented intrusively.
 To keep the comparison fair, `epee` therefore serializes objects of type `EpeeSampleStruct`.

+Looking at the different implementation files, it is easy to see that there's a difference in ergonomics between the libraries.
+RapidJSON reqiures a lot more code to express the same thing as `json_dto` does.

 ## Usage